tushar-sharma/tushar-sharma.github.io/_posts/2022-05-23-minimum-consecutive-cards-to-pick-up–solution.md

 ## Problem Statement

-<p>You are given an integer array coins representing coins of different denominations and an integer amount representing a total amount of money.
-Return the fewest number of coins that you need to make up that amount.
-If that amount of money cannot be made up by any combination of the coins, return -1.
-You may assume that you have an infinite number of each kind of coin.</p>
+You are given an integer array cards where cards[i] represents the value of the ith card.
+A pair of cards are matching if the cards have the same value.

+Return the minimum number of consecutive cards you have to pick up to have a pair of matching cards among the picked cards.
+If it is impossible to have matching cards, return -1.

-## Greedy Solution
+## Brute force Solution

-My first instinct is to sort the coins array.
-Pick the largest coin first and then subtract the largest possible value from the amount.
-Subsequently, proceed with smaller denominations while keeping track of the count.
+A simple solution would be that for each card, calculate the minimum length for consecutive card.
+This would be **O(n^2)** time complexity.

 <div class="tab-container">
   <ul>